| Pertile was born on 9 November 1885

 (Salome, Conchita), Firenze (Lucia di Lammermoor), Padua (Andrea

 Chénier), Genoa (La giavanese, Carmen, Cavalleria rusticana).
+In January 1915, Pertile made

-January with Linda Cannetti, Francesco Cigada, Emilio Venturini)
+with Linda Cannetti, Francesco Cigada, Emilio Venturini),

 and in February he continued his engagement with L'amore dei